hmchen47/DataScience/ML/ML-Stanford/15-Detection.md

   2. In a typical anomaly detection setting, we have a large number of anomalous examples, and a relatively small number of normal/non-anomalous examples.
   3. When evaluating an anomaly detection algorithm on the cross validation set (containing some positive and some negative examples), classification accuracy is usually a good evaluation metric to use.
   4. When developing an anomaly detection system, it is often useful to select an appropriate numerical performance metric to evaluate the effectiveness of the learning algorithm.
+  5. If you have a large labeled training set with many positive examples and many negative examples, the anomaly detection algorithm will likely perform just as well as a supervised learning algorithm such as an SVM.
+  6. If you are developing an anomaly detection system, there is no way to make use of labeled data to improve your system.
+  7. When choosing features for an anomaly detection system, it is a good idea to look for features that take on unusually large or small values for (mainly the) anomalous examples.
+  8. If you do not have any labeled data (or if all your data has label $y=0$), then is still possible to learn $p(x)$, but it may be harder to evaluate the system or choose a good value of $\epsilon$.

-  Ans: 14 <br/>
+  Ans: (5678), 14 (1234)<br/>
-  (1) We want to model "normal" examples, so we only use negative examples in training. <br/>
+  (1) True: We want to model "normal" examples, so we only use negative examples in training. <br/>
+  (2) False
+  (3) False
-  (4) You should have a good evaluation metric, so you can evaluate changes to the model such as new features.
+  (4) True: You should have a good evaluation metric, so you can evaluate changes to the model such as new features.
+  (5) False
+  (6) False: Labeled data are useful in cross-validation and testing for evaluating the system and setting the parameter $\epsilon$.
+  (7) True: These are good features, as they will lie outside the learned model, so you will have small values for $p(x)$ with these examples.
+  (8) True

 5. You have a 1-D dataset $\{x^{(1)}, \ldots, x^{(m)}\}$ and you want to detect outliers in the dataset.
 You first plot the dataset and it looks like this: